daniel-hennig/FrontendMentor-Challenges/Order summary component/README.md

-# Frontend Mentor - Stats preview card component solution
+# Frontend Mentor - Order summary component solution

 This is a solution to the [Order summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj/hub/order-summary-component-ehy-i0wZZ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.